Create and Manage Compute Pools

 Validate

-In the left main menu, select Compute Pools.
+- From the left main menu, select Compute Pools.

-Select the Compute Pool, and then review details such as cluster status, hardware capacity, allocation, and deployed workloads.
+k8s-objectslayers, verify those workloads and any exposed service endpoints separately.
+Running status does not reflect whetherk8s-objectsresources are fully initialized or accessible. - Select the Compute Pool, and then review details such as cluster status, hardware capacity, allocation, and deployed workloads.

 If you encounter issues during provisioning, refer to Troubleshooting Compute Pools.
 Troubleshooting steps use kubectl commands that require access to the hub cluster.